 Lemon Chemistry: FlavorThe tongue detects four, perhaps five, flavors.
 They are sweet, salty, sour, and bitter.
 Some add savory¹.
 There can be no doubt the primary taste of lemon is sour.
 Mention sour and the organic chemist thinks of organic acids.
 Lemons are rich in three organic acids: citric, malic, and ascorbic (AKA Vitamin C).
 Citric acid predominates.
-Suck on a piece of citric acid and you’ll immediately think of lemons.
+Suck on of citric acid and you’ll think of lemons.

 Many are familiar with lemon oil in furniture treatment compositions.
 Aromatic oil from the lemon includes and terpenes such as L-limonene².
 D-limonene, the stereoisomer of L-limonene distinguishes the aroma of oranges.
 Additional fragrant compounds include certain coumarins.

 Unfortunately, today much “lemon oil” is not really lemon oil.
 It often is, as the Smithsonian Institution suggests, “mineral oil with colorants and perfumes added.”